technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 ***

 #### Portalconfig.controls.fullScreen
-Allows the user to view the portal in full screen mode, that is, without the browser's tabs and address bar, by clicking a button.
-A second click on the element returns the view back to normal.
+Allows the user to view the portal in full screen mode by clicking a button without the browser's tabs and address bar, by clicking a button.
+A second click on the element returns the view back to default.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|